kazurayam/KS_ObjectRepositoryGarbageCollector/README.md

 This library supports more:

-1. It can report all *Forward Reference*s from TestCase scripts to TestObjects.
-2. It can report all *Backward Reference*s, which is a list of TestObjects associated with list of ForwardReferences to each TestObject.
-3. It can report all *Locator*s (XPath, CSS Selector) associated with list of duplicating TestObjects that implement the same locator.
-4. You can narrow-down the "Test Cases" sub-folder and the "Object Repository" sub-folder to choose the entrie from.
+1. You can drill-down to the "Object Repository" sub-folders to select the Test Objects as target.
 By this, you can get the report smaller and forcused.
+2. It can report all *Forward Reference*s from TestCase scripts to TestObjects.
+3. It can report all *Backward Reference*s, which is a list of TestObjects associated with list of ForwardReferences to each TestObject.
+4. It can report all *Locator*s (XPath, CSS Selector) associated with list of duplicating TestObjects that implement the same locator.

 I will write a more details documentation with sample codes later.